vivianknee/vivianblog/_posts/2023-12-22-blog-project-assets.md

 ## Purpose
 Your Pocket Therapist uses an AI Face algorithm to accurately understand the user's emotions and provide advice/quotes in response.

-## Project Objectives
+## Assets
-1. Create a user-friendly interface
+- user-friendly interface
-2. Create a live emotion detector, if make it so photos can be uploaded
+- live emotion detector with a Face API to detect and output emotions
-3. Utilize a Face API to detect images and output emotions
+- unique database of advice and quotes that correspond to the emotions
-4. Create our own unique database of advice and quotes that correspond to the emotions
+- Add you own quotes page
-5. Focus on JS for the frontend and Java for the backend
+- Gallery to view everyones' quotes

 ## Key Commits
 - Creating QuoteGeneration.java [commit](https://github.com/vivianknee/PT_Backend/commit/325638045a69756b6baa685da06d20727d192fbc)